 Abnormalities of blood sugar (serum glucose) and insulin are quite common in polycystic ovarian syndrome.
 There are at least four rather common lab measurements to assess blood sugar status and the possibility of insulin resistance.

 Click here to find out more about these important tests.

 A newer lab test has come along, called the glucose tolerance/insulin response test, or GTIR.
 This test evaluates a sequential pattern between glucose (blood sugar) and insulin.
 The test has five possible patterns, which may reveal that you have undiagnosed insulin resistance.
-Since most women with PCOS have an issue with insulin resistance, this test is advisable.
+Since most women with polycystic ovarian syndrome have an issue with insulin resistance, this test is advisable.

-These tests are also useful in detecting problems areas associated with PCOS.
+These tests are also useful in detecting problems areas associated with polycystic ovary disease.

 Additional tests may be appropriate, depending on your unique medical history and present health status.